hosszubalazs/evil_snek/README.md

 2. Checkout the repository, activate the virtual environment, install dependencies
 3. Install Tesseract 4.0 64 bit binary from [UB-Mannheim Tesseract](https://github.com/UB-Mannheim/tesseract/wiki).
 Add `tesseract.exe` to your path.
 You can also check the [PyTesseract](https://pypi.org/project/pytesseract/) installation guide.
 4. Start Diablo in windowed mode in 640x480.
 Diablo should appear in the center of the screen.
-5. Start the app: `python app.py`
+5. Start the app: `python evil_snek\app.py`
 6. Marvel in the beauty and uselessness of the currently available OpenCV filters

 ## Tooling

 - [MSS](https://pypi.org/project/mss/) -> Grab the screenshot of the game, [docs here help a lot](https://python-mss.readthedocs.io/examples.html#opencv-numpy)
 - [OpenCV 4.0](https://pypi.org/project/opencv-python/) -> Process the image stream
-- [Python ctypes](https://www.google.com/search?client=firefox-b-d&q=pzthon+ctzpes), WIN32 API PostMessage --> Send keyboard and mouse events to the window, simulating user input
+- [pywin32](https://pypi.org/project/pywin32/), WIN32 API PostMessage --> Send keyboard and mouse events to the window, simulating user input
 - [Tesseract](https://github.com/tesseract-ocr/tesseract), through [pytesseract](https://pypi.org/project/pytesseract/) --> Optical Character recognition (OCR).
+- [Docker](https://www.docker.com/) --> for automating tests.
+Linux containers are used, this is kindof cheating, but automating the setup of Tesseract in Windows did not work out.

 ## Automating keyboard and mouse messages